Pronunciation Resources on the Web

 http://www2.gsu.edu/~esljmm/ss/furtherreading.htm

-A list of references, most of which are included in the course bibliography.
 Includes links to annotations of some references and to some authors, in case you would like to make e-mail contact.

 TESOL Speech and Pronunciation Interest Section